mMerlin/fritzing_pad_stretch/README.md

   * u = ± pad minimum
   * v = 0

+Note: The resulting circle and pad will be technically correct as long as the inner cutout (double half circles) do not get outside the extents of the (inner or outer edge of the) stroke for the circle that defines the hole to be drilled.
+However, the current version of the Fritzing code checks the percentage overlap between the circle and other (non connector) copper graphics to determine when to include that graphics as part of the connector pad.
+If that overlap gets too small, the pad gets treated as a separate, disconnected net, causing problems with (at least) the design rules checking.
+The implementation used here sets maximal overlap, completely covering the stroke for the hole, by exactly following the inner boundary with the pad cutout.
+Similarly, the graphics pair is technically correct as long as the outer edge of the hole stroke is completely within the non-cutout portion of the pad graphic.
+Again, to maximize overlap, the circle radius and stroke width are manipulated to be as large as possible within those constraints, so that the outer edge of the circle stroke exactly reaches to, but does not cross, the outside boundary of the pad graphics.

 ## <a name="link_ideas">⚓</a> Ideas

 * create as html, css, javascript, such that it can be hosted on github.io, and images easily «displayed and» downloaded
 * «future» functions
-  * pin spacing (in a single row)
   * number or rows
   * row spacing
   * merged or separate (groups) for circles and paths
-  * generate vertically instead of horizontally
-    * numbering sequence will have first pin at the top left, going down, then up the second side.
+  * multiple row vertical numbering sequence will have first pin at the top left, going down, then up the second side.
 Keeps the first pin at the origin, whereas with the horizontal layout, the second row `pushes` the first row down.
   * generated silkscreen border
     * rectangle
     * brackets